DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Methodology

+{In the BTI module, anatomical-related features are adaptively learned, enabling efficient and effective fusion of multi-cue features from both fundus and vessel distributions by the subsequent multi-head self-attention mechanism.
+In other words, the adaptively learned features reduce the computational power required to encode long-range and global dependencies in the MHSA blocks, making it a practical choice for real-world applications.}.
+The output features are element-wise summed with skip-connected features and fed into the {next convolutional stage of each stream}.
+Additionally, these output features from the BTI module are forwarded to RSU blocks for decoding operations.

-Unlike the commonly used plain convolutional blocks in the basic UNet decoder, four customized ReSidual U-blocks (RSU)~\cite{qin2020u2} are utilized in the decoder of Bilateral-Fuser for effective multi-scale feature incorporation.
-The design of the RSU blocks is identical to that used in our previous work~\cite{song2022bilateral}.
-As shown in Fig. \ref{Fig_Arch}, RSU B4 is the bottleneck between the encoder and decoder.
-The input to the other three RSU blocks is a concatenation of three types of features: (i) multi-scale skip-connection features from the main stream, (ii) multi-scale skip-connection features from the satellite stream, (iii) the hidden feature decoded by the previous RSU block.
-Qin \etal~\cite{qin2020u2} demonstrate that the RSU block is superior in performance to other embedded structures (\eg, plain convolution, residual-like, inception-like, and dense-like blocks), due to the enlarged receptive fields of the embedded U-shape architecture.
-Moreover, the superiority of the RSU structure as the decoder for incorporating multiple features has also been assessed by \cite{song2022bilateral}.
+In contrast to the plain convolutional blocks commonly used in basic UNet decoders, the DSFN decoder employs four customized ReSidual U-blocks (RSU)~\cite{qin2020u2} for feature fusion.
+Each block is a U-shaped structure for effective multi-scale feature incorporation.
+Qin et al.~\cite{qin2020u2} demonstrate that the RSU block outperforms other embedded structures (e.g., plain convolution or residual-like, inception-like, and dense-like blocks) due to the enlarged receptive fields of the embedded U-shaped architecture.
+Furthermore, the superiority of the RSU structure as a decoder for incorporating multiple features has also been assessed by~\cite{song2022bilateral}.
+As illustrated in Fig.~\ref{Fig_Arch}, RSU B4 serves as the bottleneck block between the encoder and decoder.
+The input to the other three RSU blocks is a concatenation of three types of features: (i) multi-scale skip-connected features from the main stream, (ii) multi-scale skip-connected features from the satellite stream, and (iii) the hidden feature decoded by the previous RSU block.